EliKnebel/FileHoist/README.md

 ```

 ### Usage
-The following example is written in ES6 syntax, but this library should work with ES5 just the same.
-Simply import the component into your file and render it into the DOM.
+The following example is written in ES6 syntax, but ES5 should be very similar.
+Simply import filehoist into your component and render it.
+To open the file dialog, call the `showDialog()` function on the FileHoist component.
+To upload the chosen file, call the `upload()` function on the FileHoist component.
+The onUploadProgress callback will be called with the current progress and onUploadComplete callback will be called when the upload is complete.
 ```language-javascript
 import FileHoist from 'filehoist';